 The Company has during the financial year 2020/21 entered into a loan agreement with the Chairman of the Board of Directors Michael Hove.
 Michael Hove is part of the bond loan consortium consisting of 6 companies offering a convertible bond loan of DKK 4,2 million with maturity 31 December 2023.
 The loan agreement with Michael Hove constitutes an amount of DKK 1 million and carries an interest of 12% p.a.
-Shareholder, Catpen A/S is part of the bond loan consortium consisting of 6 companies offering a convertible bond loan of DKK 4,2 million with maturity 31 December 2023.
-The loan agreement with Catpen A/S constitutes an amount of DKK 1 million and carries an interest of 12% p.a.

-The Company's related parties also comprise the members of the Board of Directors and Executive Management as well as these persons' family members.
+The Company's related parties also comprise the members of the Board of Directors and Executive Management as well as these persons' close family members.
 Further, related parties comprise companies in which the above-mentioned persons have significant interests.